pedrolucaspalma/Cal.js/README.md

 #### Introduction

 The frontend of this application is composed of HTML pages, a single CSS stylesheet and Javascript files.
 Basically, the pages will send Requests to the backend via HTML tag `form` and Javascript fetch() API.

+Throughout the application there will be several frontend data verifications before sending the request to the server.
+When something is wrong with the data that the user wants to send (IE: Not all fields were filled) it will set the equivalent `.alert-message` tag (identified by a specific ID) `visibility` CSS property to `visible`, explaining the error.

+It may happen that the data sent from the user is valid, but the server throws an Error (IE: User tries to log in with unregistered credentials).
+The error thrown to the client will then activate the mecanism described above, changing an `.alert-message` visibility.

+##### Registration

+The user registration is made by sending the main form element values to the server, using a POST request (endpoint `/users`) through Javascript `fetch()` API.

+On this step we